Ready to say goodbye to debt for good? Learn More

 • Payment methods: The court accepts cashier’s checks or money orders made payable to “Clerk, U.S. Bankruptcy Court.”
 The court also accepts cash payments.

-• The court’s website has a section to help debtors who are filing pro se (without a lawyer).
+• The court’s website has basic guidance to help debtors who are filing pro se (without a lawyer).

 Northern District of Texas Requirements